-Figure 3. (a) Resistivity Vs width for unpassivated GNRs (600 nm length); (b) Resistivity Vs width for a different batch of unpassivated GNRs as a function of temperature, showing the expected decrease in resistivity with increasing temperature; (c) resistivity Vs width for unpassivated and Al2O3-passivated devices showing that passivated devices have higher resistivity; (d) Variation of CNP on GNR width shows a transistion in polarity around a width of 50 nm.
+Figure 3. (a) Resistivity Vs width for unpassivated GNRs (600 nm length); (b) Resistivity Vs width for a different batch of unpassivated GNRs as a function of temperature, showing the expected decrease in resistivity with increasing temperature; (c) resistivity Vs width for unpassivated and Al2O3-passivated devices showing that passivated devices have higher resistivity; (d) Variation of CNP on GNR width shows a transition in polarity around a width of 50 nm – shown here for two different batches of devices.

 In line with what others have observed, we see that the resistivity varies from one batch to another due to varying levels of contamination arising from the specific fabrication procedures and the age of the graphene sample.
 It is well known that graphene is particularly susceptible to unintentional doping from the environment, so various strategies have been employed to reduce this including a variety of chemical, thermal and physical treatments.
 Nonetheless, passivation is a commonly used technique to mitigate against unwanted ageing effects.
 We have fabricated further devices, but with a top alumina layer, deposited as described above.
 One would expect that passivated devices will experience less unwanted doping and will therefore have a higher resistivity but will otherwise display the same characteristics as the un-passivated ones.
 This is verified as shown by the results in Figure 3(c).